e-harrell/stock/Results.md

 ## Summary
 ### This project compares the high stock prices for 5 stocks: Apple, Netflix, CBS/Viacom, Amazon, and Disney.
-It took prices from the Yahoo Finance website <https://finance.yahoo.com/> for the dates from September 22, 2020 to December 22,2020.
+It took prices from the Yahoo Finance website <https://finance.yahoo.com/> for the dates from September 22, 2020 to December 22, 2020.
+It used the high prices for the first 24 days to forecast the high prices for the rest of the time period.

 ```r